vgurianov/srt/docs/experiment3.md

 # Principle of relativity
 Modul mms.experiment3 simulate uniform translatory motion of a reference frame.
 Principle of relativity is the independence of physical laws  from the choice of inertial system.
-It especially important the constancy of the speed of light.
+It especially important is the constancy of the speed of light.

 ## 1. The Principle of Relativity